- Crews will continue periodic irrigation, planting, and invasive plant removal through summer 2024.

 San Elijo Lagoon

 Tidal flow is improved.
-Enhanced wetland habitats and new trail connections are benefiting nature and community!
+Enhanced wetland habitats and new trail connections are benefiting nature and the community!

-Our project, called Reviving Your Wetlands – San Elijo Lagoon Restoration – includes new mudflats and tidal dredging in the East + Central + West Basins.
+Our project, called the San Elijo Lagoon Restoration – includes new mudflats and tidal dredging in the East + Central + West Basins of San Elijo Lagoon Ecological Reserve.
 The half-cent Transnet tax, rather than donations, funded this $120 million undertaking.
 Mudflats are a key habitat for many animals – especially waterfowl.
-Without restoration, we would have lost these vital habitats— now restored and enhanced for sea level rise.
+Without restoration, we would have lost these vital habitats— now restored and enhanced for sea-level rise.

 Keeping lagoon lands and waters healthy means increasing tidal circulation – a natural process that modern infrastructure had nearly halted.
 But wider bridge spans, and enhanced tidal channels, are now delivering tidal flow farther and deeper into San Elijo Lagoon.